01 of 02

 Allow the heat and weight of the iron to do the pressing.
 Avoid moving the iron back and forth vigorously across the surface of your quilt blocks, because the movement will probably stretch them out of shape.

 Quilters disagree on whether or not to steam press.
-I rarely use steam to press my quilt blocks because I feel it contributes to stretch, but sometimes steam is helpful.
+We rarely use steam to press my quilt blocks because we feel it contributes to stretch, but sometimes steam is helpful.

 - Careful steam pressing can help you square-up a skewed block.